cdk-entest/aws-athena-demo/README.md

 ## Create Table from Glue Crawler

+- create a glue crawler
+- crawl the data in s3
+- crawler creates a table in the specified database (default) in glue catalog
+- athena can see the table then query

 sample data

 ```sql
 s3://amazon-reviews-pds/parquet/
 ```

 then run a crawler in glue to create a table in data catalog.
-After ther craw completed, go to athena to query the dat a
+After ther craw completed, go to athena to query the data

 ```sql
 select marketplace,